The Obsession with Putting Green Speed and Misuse of the Stimpmeter

 Now back to why the stimpmeter was developed.
 Most golfers do not know that uniformity was “the” major objective for the original creation of the stimpmeter -- first, attempting to attain uniform speeds from green to green; and second, uniform speeds on different areas of the same green.
 Additionally, one of the goals was to set limits on the speed of severely contoured greens so that the golfer would have fair pin placements.

 With the use of the stimpmeter, the golf course superintendents could attempt to adjust green speed by lowering the cutting height, double cutting, or rolling the greens while applying topdressing to the surface of a green to aid in providing a smooth surface.

 One argument against faster green speeds include paying “a high biological cost” that includes decreased traffic tolerance, reductions in turf density, increased algae and moss growth, and a decrease in root health.

 A non refutable fact is the health of the turf may be in jeopardy with excessively low mowing, rolling, double cutting, and foot traffic.
 Some turf agronomists preach that “speed may kill or severely damage the health of greens.”
 Is it now time to say that putting green speeds have gone too far?

 What are the facts about golfers and putting green speed?
-Research has shown golfers cannot detect differences in green speed of 6 inches or less on adjacent greens.
+Research has shown most golfers cannot detect differences in green speed of 6 inches or less on adjacent greens.
 Additionally, the majority of golfers, higher handicap golfers, cannot detect differences in green speed up to a foot.